 Healey Was Drafted by the Astros in the 27th Round of the 2010 MLB Draft

-Jerry Oakes is set to begin his second season as the pitching coach at the University of Pittsburgh after being added to the staff by head coach Joe Jordano in August of 2012.
+Jerry Oakes is set to begin his thirdseason as the pitching coach at the University of Pittsburgh after being added to the staff by head coach Joe Jordano in August of 2012.

 "I couldn't be more excited to be in a great city like Pittsburgh and work for a great program," Oakes said.
 "There are so many positive things happening here at Pitt.
 I am extremely excited for the opportunity to work with Coach Jordano and the tremendous coaching staff he has assembled, as well as the baseball support staff."

-In Oakes' debut season with Pitt, the pitching staff posted the lowest ERA for the Panther program in recorded history as Pitt won a school-record 42 games.
+Oakes' debut season with Pitt featured a highly successful pitching rotation.
+The staffposted the lowest ERA (3.59) for the Panther program since 1981 as Pitt won a school-record 42 games.

 Under Oakes' tutelage, 16 Coastal Carolina players were selected in the MLB draft, including seven in the first 10 rounds.
 RHP Anthony Meo became the highest drafted pitcher in CCU history when he was selected in the second round (63rd overall) by the Arizona Diamondbacks in 2011.
 Prior to Oakes' arrival, the Chanticleers had only had two pitcher selected in the first ten rounds, while during Oakes' tenure four pitchers were selected before the 10th round.